 The only magnificent creatures that share her home today, are her husband, her little fur cat daughter, a rapidly diminishing population of house spiders, and a smallish herd of dust bunnies.

-If you’d like to find out a little more about my obsession with the human vocal instrument, I write about it incessantly on my dedicated voice and performance blog site here:
+If you’d like to find out a little more about her obsession with the human vocal instrument, she write about it incessantly on her dedicated voice and performance blog site here:

-I would love for you to purchase my books, read them and post short reviews about what you thought on Amazon or wherever you bought them.
+I would love for you to purchase my books, read them and post short reviews about what you thought on Amazon.
+It helps so much.
+Here’s why: